 2.2.
 Data cubes (ETL)

-- A data cube is a multidimensional model of your data that consists of measures and hierarchies.
+- A data cube is a multidimensional model of your data that consists of measures, hierarchies, and metadata such as formatting.

 - Works primarily with non-OLAP sources such as relational databases, letting you view your data as a cube without having to use an OLAP system like Analysis Services.

 - You can set up an ETL process when editing a data cube by choosing from our wide range of transforms and connecting them together to perform tasks such as data cleansing and combining data.

 - The MDX Select transform lets you use an OLAP data source as input for selecting a tabular set of data to join with other data.

 - Performance can be improved by using the optional storage types: warehouse to store the cube's output in Dundas BI, or in-memory for faster analytics.

 2.3.
 Hierarchies and time dimensions